Juanamct/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 		a.
-My statistical study design chosen is:
+Statistical study design:
-			1) A metric to be tested is mentioned
+			1) Metric to be tested: Is MechaCar's 6 cylinder or higher vehicles mpg similar to that of the same class/horsepower of their competitions mpg?
-			2) A null hypothesis or an alternative hypothesis is described
+			2) A null hypothesis: Is there a statistical difference between the mean of the sample distribution and the mean of the population distribution, using the normal significance level of .05?
-			3) A statistical test is described to test the hypothesis
+			3) Statistical test to test the hypothesis: One-Sample t-Test using population & countinuous data type.
-			4) The data for the statistical test is described
+			4) Data for the statistical test: 3 - 5 year of MechaCar and competitors 6 miles per gallon, by vehicle                                              class, cylinder/horsepower, year.
+Continous dataset.